 Credit: Nick Bruckbauer

 The best helmets have a chinstrap system that attaches under the chin and splits into two straps in front and behind the ear, before attaching to the helmet.
 Usually, the straps are joined by a plastic Y-buckle just below the ear.
-The Y-buckle allows you to adjust the straps in front and behind the ear on many helmets.
-Helmets that utilize an adjustable Y-buckle often earn better scores in our adjustability metric, however, each beautiful cranium is unique and some helmets without an adjustable Y-buckle still seem to fit a wide variety of head shapes and sizes.
+The Y-buckle allows you to adjust the straps on many helmets in front and behind.
+Helmets that utilize an adjustable Y-buckle often earn better scores in our adjustability metric; however, each beautiful cranium is unique, and some helmets without an adjustable Y-buckle still seem to fit a wide variety of head shapes and sizes.

 Dials are among many manufacturers' favored fast skull protector methods.
 These dials are generally near the back of the helmet to tighten and loosen the helmet's headband.
 While the tension dials usually work as intended, some are harder to use, particularly on a wintery day with cold hands or while trail riding and wearing gloves.